 Driving up the steep hill to my driveway it hit me.
 I had planned a lunch date and all that time I was moping around, she was waiting for me to call so we could go out to lunch.

-Native tradition remind us that misbehavior comes from someone who needs to be taught.
-Parenthood has already brought you strength and courage.
-Craft your words.
-Educate, and you will develop the skill to tactfully and boldly make the world a better place.
+Native American tradition reminds us to see misbehavior as a sign of someone who needs to be taught.
+Muster that mother-bear courage and become the teacher you already are.
+As you craft your words in anticipation, you will develop the skill to tactfully and boldly educate.

-As you get better at this, you will actually look forward to these encounters as your child’s differences bring opportunities for you to soften hearts and lessen the cruelties of this harsh world.
+As you get better at this, you will look forward to these encounters.
+Your child is your platform to soften hearts and together you will lessen the cruelties of this harsh world.